-This topic contains 1 reply, has 2 voices, and was last updated by Pete Giwojna 1 year ago.
+- This topic has 1 reply, 2 voices, and was last updated 1 year, 12 months ago by Pete Giwojna.

 Hello.
 I’m very excited because after years of grueling reaserch I think I’ve finally found a seahorse design I think will work for these guys.

 Tank: tall ,10 gallons with a sponge filter

 Food: Baby brine shrimp (enriched) Hatched daily out of 4 soda bottle hatcheries

 Decorations: Sand, mushroom coral?, macroalge and eelgrass, artificial decor

 The enite tank will be treated with panceur

 I was thinking about getting 3 pairs of DSH’s and some type of clean up crew.
 I’d appreciate advice from an expirenced dwarf keeper in regards to what type of clean up crew works best.

 I’d of course do everything very slowly and cycle my tank.

 Thank you for your imput.June 5, 2018 at 8:21 pm #5922Pete GiwojnaGuest